Frequently Asked Questions - PregnancyPregnancy Services are Free & Confidential

 What if I want an open adoption?

+It’s your adoption plan.
+You choose how open, semi-open or closed you’d like.
+The level of openness helps define the relationship you’ll continue to have with your baby and adoptive parents.
 There are many variations of open adoptions ranging from ongoing relationships to more limited contact or communication.
 It’s your adoption plan, so if you decide you want to explore open adoption, we’ll help you select profiles of adoptive families who are considering open adoption.
 A New Beginning will assist in mediating the relationship/openness agreement between the birth family and the adoptive family for as long as needed.
-Once you terminate your rights, even if you are promised open communication and contact, you will have no legal recourse to enforce such communication and contact.
-This is why the selection process is so important.

 Can I find my child when she becomes an adult or can she find me?

-Yes, Idaho maintains what is known as the Idaho Voluntary Register which provides contact information about all persons connected with the adoption.
-As long as each party consents to have their information available, contact can be made once the child grows up.
+Possibly, Idaho and many other states maintains statewide registries.
+In Idaho its called the Idaho Voluntary Register which provides contact information about all persons connected with the adoption.
+As long as each party consents to have their information available, contact can be made once the child turns 18.